This post may contain affiliate links. Please see our disclosure policy.

 About the sauce

-Color is not always a good indicator of how good/bad a sauce is, but I typically like to stay away from tteokbokki that is too light or orange in color.
+Color is not a good indicator of how good a sauce is, but I tend to stay away from tteokbokki that is too light or orange in color.
 It has to be RED!
 To achieve the right color you’ll need lots of flavor from gochujang & 2 types of gochugaru- fine and coarse.
-The fine powder will dissolve better and create a beautiful rich red color while also adding flavor.
-The coarse gochugaru will not fully dissolve but still adds flavor, some color, and specks of powder that is typically seen on tteokbokki.

 - Anchovy stock- if you’re a vegan and leave this out, it won’t be as good in my opinion but definitely don’t skip the msg in this case.
 It will help a lot.

 - Sauce ratio- this will be different for every person depending on their taste.
-I personally do not like my tteokbokki to be that sweet, but it generally has a lot of sugar in it to balance out the spice.
-However, I like my tteokbokki spicy!
-I found that the best way to make it spicy but still have some sweetness to balance it out, is to use extra spicy gochujang and a combination of light brown sugar + oligosaccharide.
-I created the perfect ratio for my taste, but the “golden ratio” in Korea is considered to be equal parts gochujang, fine gochugaru, coarse gochugaru, soy sauce, and sugar.
+I personally do not like sweet tteokbokki, but it generally has a lot of sugar in it to balance out the spice.
+I use extra spicy gochujang and a combination of light brown sugar + oligosaccharide to get the balance I prefer.

 - Korean radish- The radish is cut into thin strips then lightly stir fried in the sauce (with a small amount of anhovy stock) until some water is released and it turns slightly flexible.
 Then the rest of the anchovy stock is added.
 This part is incredibly important in making a really good tteokbokki sauce!
 The radish releases a really nice, slightly sweet flavor when cooked.